-Dr. Russell Haden Davis serves as Professor and Rev. Robert B. Lantz Chair in Patient Counseling in the School of Allied Health Professions, Virignia Commonwealth University since July 1, 2012.
+Dr. Russell Haden Davis serves as Professor and Rev. Robert B. Lantz Chair in Patient Counseling in the College of Health Professions, Virignia Commonwealth University since July 1, 2012.
 He holds a B.A. from the University of Virginia (Psychology) and a M.Div., S.T.M., and Ph.D.
 (Psychiatry and Religion) from the Union Theological Seminary in the city of New York.
 He studied with Wayne Oates and received a Th.M. from Southern Baptist Theological Seminary in Louisville, Kentucky.
 He is certified as a Clinical Pastoral Education (CPE) Supervisor by the Association for Clinical Pastoral Education, Inc. and is an ordained minister endorsed by the Alliance of Baptists.

 Dr. Davis received training and supervision in psychoanalytically oriented pastoral psychotherapy with Robert A. Glick, M.D., former Director of the Columbia University Center for Psychoanalytic Training and Research and Professor of Clinical Psychiatry at Columbia University College of Physicians and Surgeons as well as with John Warkentin, M.D. and Rives Chalmers, M.D. of the Atlanta Psychiatric Clinic.
 He also received training and supervision from Harville Hendrix, Ph.D. and served on the New York board of the Imago Institute for Relationship Therapy.